ms2data/ms2-quick-start/README.md

 # Data Consumer Experiences

-Now that your semantic models and notebooks are published, it’s time to put them to work.d
+Now that your semantic models and notebooks are published, it’s time to put them to work.

 Most data tools are built with a single persona in mind: the analyst, the engineer, the business user.
 That leads to fragmented workflows, mismatched definitions, and yet another silo in the stack. **MS2 is different.**